sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 GPU params, these are in use
 1 node, 1 task, 2 CPUs per task = 2 CPU cores per sim run
 gres = gpu:1, or gres=gpu:GTX2080TI:1

-the remainder of the run amber files checks if Min, Heat, and Eq steps have all completed.
-If something is incomplete, the script prompts running of that file using the correct inpcrd/prmtop files

-then it starts Prod_1. once Prod_1 is done, it calls a regex expression to figure out what the final outputted Prod step is.
-It continues the simulation from there while outputting .out, .nc., and .rst files for that Prod run.

 to figure out the available account, QoS, and partition to use: sacctmgr -p show associations user=$USER